 This section describes existing terminal facility conditions.
 The terminal building was inventoried, and its layout was assessed for overall performance.
-Physical and operational deficiencies of the existing terminal building and its systems will be identified in subsequent chapters.
+Subsequent chapters will identify physical and operational deficiencies of the existing terminal building and its systems.
 Additional references for this section include airport meetings, examinations of plans, and a review of previous planning documents.
-A breakdown of terminal space by functional area is provided in Table 1-2.
-Please note, the space descriptions and allocations provided below will be updated to reflect proposed concessions changes and other necessary revisions.
+Table 1-2 provides a breakdown of terminal space by functional area.